nathan-alden-sr/stardew-valley/min-max/1.5/mining.md

 After taking an elevator or ladder, pause the game as soon as the screen begins to fade in.
 This allows the fade-in to complete and for you to scan the floor without the clock running.

+## Saving certain items

+Avoid selling [Bat Wings](https://stardewvalleywiki.com/Bat_Wings), [Solar Essences](https://stardewvalleywiki.com/Solar_Essence), and [Void Essences](https://stardewvalleywiki.com/Void_Essence) if possible.
+They are needed for crafting as you progress through the game.

 ## The Mines

 ### Reaching floor 120 of The Mines